yannispoulakis/pyclustkit/README.md

 27. **tau Index**: <i> Zhu, Erzhou, Xue Wang, and Feng Liu.
 "A new cluster validity index for overlapping datasets."
                  Journal of Physics: Conference Series.
 Vol. 1168.
 No. 3.
 IOP Publishing, 2019.</i>

 28. **wemmert_gancarski Index**: <i> J. Zhang, T. Nguyen, S. Cogill, A. Bhatti, L. Lingkun, S. Yang, S. Nahavandi.
-(2018).
 A review on cluster estimation methods and their application to neural spike data.
-Journal of Neural Engineering.</i>
+Journal of Neural Engineering, 2018.</i>
 29. **xie_beni Index**: <i> X.L.
 Xie and G. Beni.
 A validity measure for fuzzy clustering.
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 1991. </i>